 You can use the Antimalware solution in Log Analytics to report on the status of antimalware protection in your infrastructure.
 Installing the solution updates the OMS agent and base configuration for OMS.
-Antimalware protection status and detected threats on the monitored servers are read, and then the data is sent to the Log Analytics service in the cloud for processing.
+Antimalware protection status and detected threats on the monitored servers are read.
+Then, the data is sent to the Log Analytics service for processing.
 Logic is applied to the received data and the cloud service records the data.
 Servers with detected threats and servers with insufficient protection are shown in the Antimalware dashboard.
 By using the information on the Antimalware dashboard, you can identify a plan to apply protection to the servers that need it.

 Installing and configuring the solution